jrgtt/escl/docs/options.md

 ## Using files
 Passing everything in the command line can easily become daunting, specially if you need to deal with search queries.
-For this reason escli provides `file` and `body` as special options where js/json files can be passed as value.
+For this reason escl provides `file` and `body` as special options where js/json files can be passed as value.

 __NOTE__: In the [search section](examples/search.md) in examples you can find more